TacticalMetaphysics/LiSE/README.md

 ## IDE

-* View and edit state graphs in a *drag-and-drop interface*.
+* *Instant replay*: go back to previous world states whenever you feel like it, with minimal loading.
-* *Rewind time* and the interface will show you the state of the world back then.
+* *Rule constructor*: Build rules out of short functions representing triggers and actions.
-* Code editor with syntax highlighting.
+* *Rule stepper*: view the world state in the middle of a turn, just after one rule's run and before another.
-* *Rule constructor*: Build rules out of functions represented as cards.
-Looks like deckbuilding in a card game like Magic.
+* Edit state in graph or grid view
-* *Autosave*.
-Actually, anything you do gets put in a transaction that gets committed when you quit.
-In any case you never need to save
+* Edit rule functions with syntax highlighting

 # Getting started